2009–10 Leeds United F.C. season: Football League Trophy

+First-team squad

 Squad information

 Appearances (starts and substitute appearances) and goals include those in The Championship (and playoffs), League One (and playoffs), FA Cup, League Cup and Football League Trophy.

 1Player first came to the club on loan and was transferred the following year.

 2Player joined the club in 2008 as a scholar.
 He is presently a 2nd year scholar and is not currently signed to the club on professional terms.

 Squad includes players registered with the club on the last day of the season (8 May 2010) only.